 Some universities have Foundation courses which accept students who have not done Y12, for example Federation University have a Foundation Access Studies Program (FAST).
 This 1 semester course will guarantee entry into a wide range of Federation University Australia Higher Education programs at degree level.

 Students who have been home educated for 12 months or longer do have a pathway into VCE through Virtual School Victoria, the distance education provider.
 However, most courses which have an ATAR expectation, may also be entered using Open University units.
 Although it may seem counterintuitive, Open University can be less work than VCE.
 Teens choosing Open University are able to focus on subjects of interest and can space the units out over the year, leaving plenty of time for other activities.

 Most universities ask for 2-4 Open University units, though some may specify particular units.
 An advantage of this pathway is that units completed at home may count towards a degree.
+(Open Universities)